Rigidity of compact quasi-Einstein manifolds with boundary: Preliminaries

 Concerning the regularity of the potential function, for an $m$-quasi-Einstein manifold $(M^n,\,g,\,u,\,\lambda),$ it is known that $u$ and $g$ are real analytic in harmonic coordinates (cf. Proposition 2.4 in \cite{He-Petersen-Wylie2012}).
 In particular, the critical level sets of $u$ have zero measure.

 A central object in our approach is the set of maximum points of $u$ given by

 \begin{remark} In the compact case with $m>1,$ notice that every point in $MAX(u),$ which clearly is an interior point, must be a critical point.
-Moreover, the fact that $u$ is a transnormal function and \eqref{transnormal} allow us to deduce that the critical points of $u$ have the same value.
-Thereby, $MAX(u)=Crit(u)$ for nontrivial compact $m$-quasi-Einstein manifolds. \end{remark}
+Moreover, from the fact that $u$ is a transnormal function and \eqref{transnormal}, one deduces that the critical points of $u$ have the same value.
+Therefore, $MAX(u)=Crit(u)$ for nontrivial compact $m$-quasi-Einstein manifolds. \end{remark}